-Beautiful real natural silk digital printing on the finest quality Silks and Satins.
-Use your own designs and images to custom print silk for your project.
-Digital silk prints are perfect for fashion designers and makers.
+Beautiful real natural silk printing on the finest quality Silks and Satins.
+Use your own designs and images for custom printing on silk for your project.
+Printed silk fabric is perfect for fashion designers and makers.
 No minimum order, plus hemming option available.

 Silk is one of the most wonderful fabrics ever made with it's incredible drape, texture and feel.